luqeei1/RISCV-Group23/README.md

 ### Testing the probability density function tests

-There were three files: gaussian.mem, noisy.mem, and triangle.mem , which could be run by running the ```./pdf.sh``` command on terminal, ensuring it was being tested via the pdfgen_tb.cpp testbench
+There were three files: gaussian.mem, noisy.mem, and triangle.mem , which could be run by running the ```./pdf.sh``` command on terminal, ensuring it was being tested via the pdfgen_tb.cpp testbench.

 ### Tests 1-4: